upsidr/importer/README.md

 <!-- == imptr: basic-marker / begin from: ./docs/details/markers.md#[basic-marker] == -->

 **Markers** are a simple comment with special syntax Importer understands.
+Importer is a simple CLI tool, and these markers are the key to make all the import and export to happen.
 There are several types of markers.

 | Name                 | Description                                                     |
 | -------------------- | --------------------------------------------------------------- |